RConsortium/censusguide/README.md

 Using the API requires a getting an API Key, which you can get for free [here](https://api.census.gov/data/key_signup.html).

-Note that several R packages (described below) facilitate access to the Census API from R.

 ## Part 2: How CRAN Can Help

 CRAN (the Comprehensive R Archive Network) provides access to thousands of user contributed R packages.
 While compiling this guide we were able to identify 22 of those packages that were specifically designed to facilitate working with US Census data.
 Below are descriptions of the 7 most popular such packages: